 I believe we do need to get rid of the term Carcinoid BUT …… new nomenclature to describe what was the original histopathological grouping called ‘carcinoid tumours’ in their various anatomical locations are required as there will still be a need to distinguish those from other types of NETs.
 For example, when someone wants to know the specific type of NET you have, you can’t just say “NET”.
 Foregut, midgut and hindgut does not drill down deep enough for understanding.
 Prefixing your net with an anatomical location sounds feasible, although it does split up pre-defined biological groupings spread across foregut/midgut/hindgut.

 However, when someone wants to know which syndrome you have, you can’t just say “small intestine syndrome” or “midgut syndrome”.
 ‘NET Syndrome’ doesn’t work either as there are several NET syndromes.
 And of course someone of influence in the medical world needs to come up with suitable and widely accepted terms for ‘Carcinoid Syndrome’, ‘Carcinoid Heart Disease’ and ‘Carcinoid Crisis’.
-Leaving these terms in place is not a good idea.
+Leaving these terms in place is not a good idea as we really need to ditch the word ‘Carcinoid’.
 It doesn’t help that many organisations continue to use the word ‘Carcinoid’ in their organisation titles.
 It is also not helpful that many patients continue to refer to this disease as “Carcinoid Neuroendocrine Tumour” or variations along these lines.

 Thanks for reading